 This appropriation title does not consist of agencies that actually provide services to residents or oversee programs; it includes a variety of funds that are used to make debt service payments for capital improvement projects, payments on loans and interest, settlements and judgments, and funds to pay for the improvement of school facilities, just to name a few.
+In FY 2017, the

-In fiscal year 2016, the District dedicated \$1.0 billion in gross funds to financing.
+District dedicated \$1.1 billion in gross funds to financing.

-- Debt Service (or "repayment of loans and interest") includes the interest and principal repayment of bonds the city issues to support infrastructure projects.
-The District also engages in short-term borrowing to help manage its cash flow during the year.
-Other debt service costs include the expenses associated with issuing bonds and a school modernization fund.
-The FY 2016 budget for debt service was \$590 million. - The District Retiree Health Contribution includes funds for the District to make payments for health and life insurance for retired DC government employees.
-In FY 2016, \$29 million was dedicated to this purpose. - The Convention Center Transfer fund holds a portion of the District's sales taxes that are automatically transferred to the Convention Center to support its operations. \$132 million was transferred for this purpose in FY 2016. - The Pay-As-You-Go Capital Fund provides the District with funding to do capital projects and improvements without borrowing.
-The FY 2016 budget for the Pay-As-You-Go Capital Fund was \$144 million. - The Settlements and Judgments fund is a reserve set aside for court judgments and rulings against the District of Columbia.
-In FY 2016, \$33 million was allocated to the fund.
+- Debt Service or "repayment of loans and interest," includes the interest and principal repayment of bonds the city issues to support infrastructure projects.
+The FY 2017 expenditures for debt service were \$640 million.
+(The District also engages in short-term borrowing to help manage its cash flow during the year.
+Other debt service costs include the expenses associated with issuing bonds and a small school modernization fund.) - The District Retiree Health Contribution includes funds for the District to make payments for health and life insurance for retired DC government employees.
+In FY 2017, \$31 million was dedicated to this purpose. - The Convention Center Transfer fund holds a portion of the District's sales taxes that are automatically transferred to the Convention Center to support its operations. \$142 million was transferred for this purpose in FY 2017. - The Pay-As-You-Go Capital Fund provides the District with funding to do capital projects and improvements without borrowing.
+The FY 2017 budget for the Pay-As-You-Go Capital Fund was \$133 million. - The Settlements and Judgments fund is a reserve set aside for court judgments and rulings against the District of Columbia.
+In FY 2017, \$21 million was allocated to the fund.